6thquake/react-material/docs/src/pages/customization/themes/themes.md

 ## Customizing all instances of a component type

-When the configuration variables aren't powerful enough, you can take advantage of the `overrides` key of the `theme` to potentially change every single style injected by Material-UI into the DOM.
+When the configuration variables aren't powerful enough, you can take advantage of the `overrides` key of the `theme` to potentially change every single style injected by React-Material into the DOM.
 That's a really powerful feature.

 {{"demo": "pages/customization/themes/OverridesTheme.js"}}

 The list of these customization points for each component is documented under the **Component API** section.
 For instance, you can have a look at the [Button](/api/button#css-api).
-Alternatively, you can always have a look at the [implementation](https://github.com/mui-org/material-ui/blob/v1-beta/packages/material-ui/src/Button/Button.js).
+Alternatively, you can always have a look at the [implementation](http://git.dev.sh.ctripcorp.com/sixthquake/react-material/blob/v1-beta/packages/material-ui/src/Button/Button.js).

 ## Accessing the theme in a component